-The US Food and Drug Administration (FDA) has authorized a virtual reality (VR) system, which uses cognitive behavioural therapy (CBT), as a prescription treatment for chronic lower back pain.
+The US Food and Drug Administration (FDA) has authorized a virtual reality (VR) system, which uses cognitive behavioral therapy (CBT), as a prescription treatment for chronic lower back pain.

 The therapy, called EaseVRx, is intended for at-home self-use and consists of a VR headset and a controller, along with a “Breathing Amplifier” attached to the headset that directs a patient’s breath toward the headset’s microphone for use in deep breathing exercises.